 For proof of our impact to date, see our official Rainforest Trust Corporate Donor Certificate.

 Nearly one precious acre of forest is lost every second.
 With our donation to the Conservation Action Fund (CAF), Rainforest Trust takes swift conservation action when and where it is needed most around the world, making a tangible difference saving rainforests, species, and the Planet.
-To date, CAF has raised almost $3.5 million USD and preserved over 24.5 million acres of rainforest and other critical habitat, by purchase, designation, and community reserve, at an average of 147.5 mT of carbon dioxide equivalents per acre.
-CAF focuses on preserving habitat for species that are Critically Endangered, Endangered, and Vulnerable per the IUCN Red List.
+So far, (y)our donation has protected 1,195 acreas of tropical forest and other critical habitat, home to many rare and endagered species, and kept 176,262 metric tonnes (mT) of carbon dioxide equivalents safely stored.

 Our estimated delivery time (EDT) is our prediction of when an order could be delivered to you.
 Learn more about our EDT.